 After you have submitted a complete application to the Friedman Admissions Office, your application and supporting materials will be shared with the Public Health Admissions Committee for review.

 Applying for the MPH as a Current Friedman School Student

-If you have already begun your degree program at the Friedman School and want to apply for the combined degree program as a current student, you will need to submit a short application to the PHPD Admissions Office.
+If you have already begun your degree program at the Friedman School and want to apply for the dual degree program as a current student, you will need to submit a short application to the Public Health Admissions Office.

 College Biology, or its equivalent, is a prerequisite to graduate from our MPH program.
 Students who do not have this will normally be expected to take such a course by the end of their first fall semester.
-As Tufts MPH students, they can satisfy this requirement by taking our 0.5 credit Public Health Biology course offered each fall.
+Tufts MPH students can satisfy this requirement by taking our 0.5 credit Public Health Biology course, offered each fall.
 Enrolling at another college or university to take an undergraduate level biology course before the end of their first fall semester with us is also acceptable.

 What are the MPH tuition costs for the MS-Nutrition/MPH degree?

-The following tuition rates are for 2018 – 2019 academic year* and apply to students enrolled in the MS in Nutrition/MPH dual degree program starting in Fall 2018.
+The following tuition rates are for 2021 – 2022 academic year* and apply to students enrolled in the MPH portion of the program starting in Fall 2021.

 The current academic year's cost of attendance budget (including not only tuition, but room and board, health insurance, books etc.) is available from the Office of Financial Aid.